besp9510/pi_i2c/README.md

 * `EINVAL` : Invalid argument (e.g. sda, scl, or speed grade out of range)

 #### Scan I2C Bus
-Scan the bus for any I2C slaves.
+Scan the bus for any I2C devices.
 Note that only 7-bit addresses are supported.
 The function requires a pointer to an address book (a 127-element integer array) to be passed as an argument.
 The indices of this address book correspond directly to an I2C address; for example, index 0x1 of the array corresponds to an I2C device at an address of 0x1.

 ```c
 address_book[127] = {